PascalSun/MIT-year2/Design/Protype/protype.md

 ### Run
   - `cd ./bin`
   - Simple Test Run: `./VirusSimulator`
-  - Simple Test Run with openMP: `./VirusSimulator --implementation=OMP`
+  - Simple Test Run with openMP: `./VirusSimulator --implementation=OMP OMP_NUM_THREADS=[number of threads you want to use]`
-  - Run with different test data
+  - Run with different test data: `./VirusSimulator --scenario=[absolute path to scenario file or related path on your working directory]`
-  - Run it with plotting
+  - Run it with plotting: `./VirusSimulator --epicurve`

 #### About Test Data
   - the `actual` file include the actual data Joel sent to us